mathias-brandewinder/mathias-brandewinder.github.io/_posts/2016-09-03-gradient-boosting-part-3.md

 type Learner = Example seq -> Predictor
 ```

-Given a set of examples (observations, and the value to predict), a `Learner` will do its magic, and return to us the best `Predictor` it can find.
+Given a set of examples, that is, observations, and the value to predict, a `Learner` will do its magic, and return to us the best `Predictor` it can find.

 All we need to do then is rearrange a bit our original code, and inject an arbitrary `Learner`: